For the Throne!

-Toward the end of last year, Simon received one of his most exciting projects to date – the opportunity to take part in HBO’s #forthethrone campaign, promoting season eight of the popular TV series.
+Toward the end of last year, Simon received one of his most exciting projects to date.
+He was invited to take part in HBO’s For the Throne (#forthethrone) campaign, to promote season eight of Game of Thrones.

-18 artists from around the world were selected by HBO, who then sent them an original prop from the Game of Thrones series, and each artist either had to come up with a way to make them ‘their own’, or received a brief for the prop.
+18 artists from around the world were selected by HBO.
+Each artist was given an original prop from the Game of Thrones series, and were given a brief to create something around that prop.

-Simon has had lots of experience of the years in carving dragons of all scales and for all projects, so the ideas for shape, texture, and details were flowing.
-There were some very practical considerations though which added to the challenge.
+Simon has had lots of experience of the years in carving dragons of all scales and for all projects.
+This meant he had LOTS of ideas for shape, texture, and details.
+However, he also had to consider some practicalities.

 - The casket had to actually be large enough to hold all three eggs.